mattermost/docs/source/administration/extended-support-release.rst

 How do we notify customers about new and deprecated Extended Support Releases?
 ------------------------------------------------------------------------------

 For a new upcoming ESR, we send out an email announcement 2 months in advance.
-We also add reminders on our release announcements, changelogs and do a post on our Forum `see example <https://forum.mattermost.org/t/upcoming-extended-support-release-updates/8526>`_.
+We also add reminders on our release announcements, changelogs and do a post on our Forum (`see example Forum announce <https://forum.mattermost.org/t/upcoming-extended-support-release-updates/8526>`_).
 For a deprecated ESR, we send out an email announcement 3 months in advance.
-We also add reminders on our release announcements, changelogs, important upgrade notes, and our Forum.
+We also add reminders on our release announcements, changelogs, `important upgrade notes <https://docs.mattermost.com/administration/important-upgrade-notes.html>`_, and our `Forum site <https://forum.mattermost.org/>`_.

 To receive updates about Extended Support Releases, sign up for our mailing list `here <http://eepurl.com/dCKn2P>`_.